yijia-hep/yijia-hep/_pages/talks.md

 {% include base_path %}

-“Unique Properties of Daily Proton Fluxes by the Alpha Magnetic Spectrometer”, 45th Scientific Assembly of the Committee on Space Research (COSPAR), Busan, South Korea.
-July 14 2024

 Conferences
 ======
 “Unique Properties of Daily Proton Fluxes by the Alpha Magnetic Spectrometer”, 45th Scientific Assembly of the Committee on Space Research (COSPAR), Busan, South Korea.
 July 14 2024